 Arguably at the pinnacle of watch design and engineering for over a century, Rolex is synonymous with rugged performance, adventure, and reliability.

-Their landing page, quite suitably, is a fusion of understated class and dazzling visuals.
+Their landing page, quite suitably, is a fusion of understated class and dazzling visuals, consisting of a website with video banner as a prominent element of its gorgeous design.

 This is thanks largely to the embedded video that walks the fine line between grabbing attention but avoiding overwhelming website visitors or cluttering up the web design.